jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ## Background

-Cyclistics is a bike share program in Chicago that features 5,824 bicycles and 692 docking stations across the city.
+Cyclistic is a bike share program in Chicago that features 5,824 bicycles and 692 docking stations across the city.
 What separates Cyclistic and other bike sharing companies is that they don't only have customary bicycles they also carry bicycles for people with disabilities.
 Cyclistic bicycles include reclining bikes, hand tricycles and cargo bikes.
 These options make bike sharing more inclusive to those with disabilities or those who can't use a standard two-wheeled bike.
-Cyclystics' vast array of different bicycles and stations allow citizens to travel conveniently throughout the city and with ease.
+Cyclistic's vast array of different bicycles and stations allow citizens to travel conveniently throughout the city and with ease.

-In addition to offering Cyclystic bikes, Cyclystic also maintains flexibility in their pricing plans.
-Cyclystic offers single-ride pass, full-day pass and annual memberships illustrating the company's effort to appeal to broad target audiences.
-These changes were important to implement however Cyclystics marketing director believes that by maximizing the number of annual memberships the company will succeed in the future.
+In addition to offering Cyclistic bikes, Cyclistic also maintains flexibility in their pricing plans.
+Cyclistic offers single-ride pass, full-day pass and annual memberships illustrating the company's effort to appeal to broad target audiences.
+These changes were important to implement however Cyclistic's marketing director believes that by maximizing the number of annual memberships the company will succeed in the future.
 In order to fully understand how to maximize annual memberships, we must first differentiate between casual riders (those who use the app without a membership) and our annual members.
-Through analyzing what separates the two groups I can help Cyclystic design a new marketing strategy to maximize conversions of casual riders into annual members.
+Through analyzing what separates the two groups I can help Cyclistic design a new marketing strategy to maximize conversions of casual riders into annual members.

 ## Scenario